Billaferd/QuantumNexus/Designers/Art Direction Bible.md

 * **Magic:** Overlays have soft, fluid borders that seem to bleed into the art.
 The fill is a swirling, iridescent transparency, like smoke trapped under glass.
 Typography for titles is an elegant, slightly arcane serif font, while rules text remains highly legible.
 * **Psionics:** Overlays are minimalist and sleek, using sharp hexagons or clean, thin lines to delineate information.
 The fill is a cool, dark indigo with very low opacity.
 Typography is a modern, lightweight sans-serif, emphasizing clarity and negative space.
 * **Divinity:** Overlays incorporate the shapes of gothic arches and have filigree patterns in the corners.
 The transparency has a faint golden tint and a texture that mimics polished marble or stained glass.
 Typography is a classic, regal serif font like **Cinzel**.
 * **Hybrid Cards:** The overlays for hybrid cards should be a tasteful fusion of their parent domains.
-For example, a Divinity/Entropy card might have the gothic arch shape of Divinity, but its border is pixelating and decaying in the style of Entropy.
+For example, a Divinity/Psionics card might have the gothic arch shape of Divinity, but its border is sleek, minimalist chrome.

 ### **Standardized Keyword & State Iconography**